 Though the situation is difficult, environmental issues also present an opportunity for businesses to step up and show their employees and markets where they stand and what they are willing to do to mitigate the risks.
 Employees, for example, perform better when they are healthy.
 The Occupational Safety and Health Administration (OSHA) regulates work environments and most businesses do not have an issue with meeting OSHA standards.
 Businesses, however, should remain aware of current events and how they may affect their employees.
 An example is if the employees of a company are working outside and there are extremely high temperatures.
+Companies will sometimes provide a toll free phone number to support employees that want to request time off.
 The break times required by OSHA may not be sufficient enough for the health, safety, and wellbeing of employees.

 Environmental Action is Marketable